zigius/docs/content/docs/reference/pkg/kubernetes/apiextensions/v1/customresourcedefinition.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">List&lt;string&gt;</a></span>
     </dt>
-    <dd>{{% md %}}storedVersions lists all versions of CustomResources that were ever persisted.
+    <dd>storedVersions lists all versions of CustomResources that were ever persisted.
 Tracking these versions allows a migration path for stored versions in etcd.
 The field is mutable so a migration controller can finish a migration to another version (ensuring no old objects are left in storage), and then remove the rest of the versions from this list.
-Versions may not be removed from `spec.versions` while they exist in this list.{{% /md %}}</dd>
+Versions may not be removed from `spec.versions` while they exist in this list.</dd>

 </dl>
-{{% /choosable %}}

-{{% choosable language go %}}
 <dl class="resources-properties">

     <dt class="property-optional"